 The Administrative Tribunals Support Service of Canada provides facilities and support services to the SST, as well as to other tribunals.

 Who the SST reports to

-The SST reports to the Minister of Employment, Workforce Development and Disability Inclusion.
+The SST reports to the Minister of Employment, Workforce Development and Official Languages.
 The SST is independent in making decisions, but we’re still accountable.
 In fact, we’re accountable to you, the Canadian public.

 Although we’re similar to the courts, we’re part of the executive branch of government, not the court system.
-We report our progress to the Minister of Employment, Workforce Development and Disability Inclusion.
+We report our progress to the Minister of Employment, Workforce Development and Official Languages.
 In turn, the Minister reports to Parliament.

 We also report to the Canadian public.
 We provide regular updates on how we’re doing through this website and other communications.
 For example, we report on the number of open appeals, how long it takes to decide appeals and changes we’re making to simplify our appeal process and improve access to justice.